gabpen/dscience_projects/README.md

 Under construction 👩‍💻

-### 3. Salary Prediction: Comparing k-NN and Linear Regression
+### 3. Salary Prediction: k-NN vs. Linear Regression

-This project compares k-Nearest Neighbors (k-NN) regression and Linear Regression for predicting data science salaries.
-The Elbow Method identified k = 3 as the optimal choice for k-NN, balancing accuracy and generalization.
-Both models were evaluated using R^2 and RMSE, revealing that k-NN outperforms Linear Regression with higher accuracy and lower error rates, making it the preferred model.
+This project predicts data science salaries by comparing k-Nearest Neighbors (k-NN) regression and Linear Regression.
+The Elbow Method determined k = 3 as the optimal choice for k-NN, ensuring a balance between accuracy and generalization.
+Both models were assessed using R^2 and RMSE, with results showing that k-NN provides better predictive performance, capturing salary variations more effectively than the linear model.

 **Technologies used:** Python, Scikit-learn, Pandas, NumPy, Matplotlib, Seaborn.

 ### [4.
 Visualizing Key Economic Indicators](streamlitEconomicIndicators/README.md)